NarendraManchyala/UsernameGenerator/README.md

-# My Python Project check the Username Generator : To https://github.com/NarendraManchyala/UsernameGenerator.git
+# My Python Project check the Username Generator : https://usernamegenerator.onrender.com/

 This is a Python beginner friendly  project to gain experience on python
 ## 📁 Project Structure